Healthy Rate of Weight Loss: How Fast Should You Lose Weight?

 How much weight can you safely lose per week?

-Is losing 5 lbs a week safe?
+Is losing 5 pounds a week safe?

 Does losing weight faster lead to more muscle loss?